imronuke/KOMODO/docs/card-desc.md

 0.68866  0.04850  0.06099  0.06099  0.0  0.0  0.00000  !Group 2
 ```

-3. KOMODO input is modular, where it is broken into several cards.
+3. KOMODO input is modular, where it is split into several cards.
 Cards’ keywords shall be uppercase and marked by `%`.
 Example:
 ```
-%MODE
+%MODE    !
+Calculation mode card
 FORWARD
 %XSEC    !
 Cross section card
 2 4      !
 Number of groups and number of materials